noriakis/piphir/README.md

 ## Constructing the customized database

+The precalculated database is build from NCBI RefSeq sequences.

+- Proteins and RNA sequences are obtained from the NCBI RefSeq.
+- 16S rRNA gene sequences are extracted, and filtered for the minimum length of 1400 and maximum length of 1600.
+- Proteins were annotated for KEGG ORTHOLOGY number by [KOfamScan](https://github.com/takaram/kofam_scan).
+- 16S rRNA copy number was obtained by the `K01977` ID.
+It can be from [rrndb](https://rrndb.umms.med.umich.edu/).

 If you have KEGG license, it would be relatively easy to construct the database (See the section "Reference databases" in the [original paper](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-019-6427-1#Sec9)).
-The 16S sequences are extracted by the KO assignment of `K01977`.

 ## Comparison with PICRUSt2 (correlation analysis)